jonnymuir/jonnymoo.github.io/_posts/2023-09-11-Carbon Credits.md

 At worse they can be seen as a diversion from addressing the real underlying problems - this criticism has especially been targeted at technological solutions.

 Measuring and determining impact of projects can be complicated and time consuming.
-Need more efficient and effective ways of measuring quality if they are to have the desired effect for net zero in time.
+Need more efficient and effective ways of measuring quality if they are to have the desired effect for Net Zero in time.

 # What is a carbon project